-- A student may submit an appeal within seven (7) calendar days from the date of posting the approved course results or receiving the decision subject of the appeal through the online appeals system, and upon completing the relevant procedures as set by the University. - 2) The BAC shall carefully study the student's appeal, review any supporting evidence and submit its recommendation to the Assistant Director/Rector for Academic Affairs - 3) For appeals against course grades, the Branch Appeal Committee shall study the student appeal and verify the absence of any error in computation of results or in entering student's course marks in the SIS, as well as the absence of any unmarked questions. - 4) The student should be informed of the committee's recommendation(s), which will then be forwarded to the Central Examination Committee (CEC) to be endorsed within two weeks (14 calendar days) of submitting the appeal.
+- 1) A student may request a final grade review in any course within 7 calendar days from the date of posting the approved course results through the online appeals system, and upon completing the relevant procedures as set by the University. - 2) The BAC shall study the student's objection and verify the absence of any error in computation or in entering the student's marks in the course, as well as the absence of unmarked questions.
+The student should be informed of the committee's recommendation(s) which will then be forwarded to the CEC to be endorsed within the second week following the declaration of results.

-- 5) The student may object to the committee's decision and re-appeal through the Branch Rector to the competent Branch Re-appeal Committee (BRC) within one week of being notified of the outcome of the appeal and the committee recommendation. - 6) The Branch Re-Appeal Committee shall carefully consider and review the student's appeal to ensure absence of administrative errors and to rule out any procedural irregularity. - 7) The student should be informed of the committee's recommendation(s) within two weeks (14 calendar days) of submitting the re-appeal. - 8) The BRC recommendations will be forwarded to the Central Examination Committee (CEC) to be endorsed. - 9) The BAC and BRC may consult with the respective General Course Coordinator or Academic Programme Deanship, or the relevant department if necessary. - 10) The Vice President for Academic Affairs and Scientific Research submits to the Central Examination Committee all the appeal and re-appeal cases that he had received from the University Braches for final approval and endorsement. - 11) Following the approval of the CEC, the student's mark is updated by the authorized persons as required, provided that the changes are recorded in the student's permanent record. - 12) The student's right to appeal or re-appeal concerning his/her case shall be waived if he/she did not abide by the deadlines. - 13) The student's result should be confirmed as final and irrevocable one (1) semester after its adoption.
-No changes can occur from this point onward.
+- 3) The student may object to the committee's decision and re-appeal through the branch Rector to the competent BRC within the third week after the declaration of results. - 4) The BRC shall study the student's appeal to make sure that there is no material error.
+The student shall be informed of the committee's recommendation(s) within the fourth week after the declaration of results.
+The ruling is then submitted to the CEC for approval and endorsement. - 5) The BAC and BRC may consult with the respective GCC or the Deanship of the academic programme, if necessary. - 6) If either of the committees' rules that the student's mark ought to be changed, the Rector shall convey the recommendation(s) to the VPAA&SR within the fifth week after the declaration of results, and the VPAA&SR shall ask the CEC for a final endorsement. - 7) The VPAA&SR brings to CEC members' attention all the appeal and re-appeal cases that he had received from AOU Branches for their approval and endorsement. - 8) Following the approval of the CEC, the student's mark is altered by the authorized persons as required, provided that the changes are recorded in the student's file. - 9) The student's right to appeal or re-appeal concerning his/her case shall be waived if he/ she did not abide by the deadlines noted in Clauses A and C. - 10) The student's result should be confirmed as final and irrevocable one semester after its adoption.
+In this case it shall not be altered at all.